top of page

 If dinner is ordered, that means it's gonna be a late one.
 There's generally no break for dinner because nobody wants to stay any longer than they have to, but they do need sustenance.

-Finally, when the script is in good enough shape, the writers will be sent home, leaving usually only the showrunner or maybe one other high-level writer, to review the script one more time and then send it out.
+Finally, when the script is in good enough shape, the writers will be sent home, leaving usually only the showrunner or maybe one other high-level writer, to review the script one more time.

 For more information about TV writing and breaking into the industry, subscribe to my newsletter below or check out my book.